 Juggling between work and taking care of your family requires you to strike a balance and an extra 6 days of paid Child Care Leave every year for working parents with at least 1 Singaporean child under the age of 7 years is pretty awesome!

 Parents-to-be and new parents can also enjoy free diapers, milk powder samples and complimentary pregnancy gift packs that will save you a neat sum!
 In addition to the savings, it is practical to try out the different brands of diapers and milk powder to find the ones that suit your baby best!
-Some freebies to keep in mind include Cetaphil baby wash and shampoo sample, might pack from Mighty Sprouts or goodie bag worth S$100 from Cradle of Love!
+Some freebies to keep in mind include Cetaphil’s baby wash and lotion samples, Mighty Pack from Mighty Sprouts, and Cradle of Love’s Baby Gift which includes a maternity photoshoot, a baby photoshoot or a baby carrier worth S$199!

 Also, don’t miss out on baby fairs for good deals.
 Seasoned parents know the perks of buying in bulk, especially if the little one is going through ‘the milk monster stage’.